QGroundControl allows you to control a vehicle using a joystick or gamepad instead of an RC Transmitter.

 Make sure your joystick is selected in the Active joystick dropdown.

-Press the Calibrate button and then follow the on-screen instructions to calibrate/move the sticks.
+Go to the Calibrate Tab, press the Start button and then follow the on-screen instructions to calibrate/move the sticks.

-- Test the buttons and sticks work as intended by pressing them, and viewing the result in the Axis/Button monitor.
+Test the buttons and sticks work as intended by pressing them, and viewing the result in the Axis/Button monitor in the General tab.